Children's Hospital is part of the UPMC family.

 For more information about research, please call our main office at 412-692-6438.

 Download our mobile app today - it's free!

 As pressure builds up, the headache can wake up your child in the middle of the night.
 Head pain may be worse first thing in the morning.

 Ringing in the ears — described as a "whooshing sound" — is also common, most often when your child is lying quietly in bed.

 The diagnosis of PTC requires a thorough neuro-ophthalmological exam.

-Children’s Hospital of Pittsburgh of UPMC has a multidisciplinary clinic that specializes in diagnosing and treating children with PTC.
+UPMC Children’s Hospital of Pittsburgh has a multidisciplinary clinic that specializes in diagnosing and treating children with PTC.

 A neuro-ophthalmologist and pediatric neurologist will assess your child together.
 Both specialists see children on the same day, which helps communications between the treatment team and our families.